hpshelton/hpshelton.github.io/_posts/2011-10-31-beauty-in-matehmatics-in-this-case-polynomial.md

 ---
 ![](/assets/images/tumblr_ltv7w8cF0M1qb098no1_1280.png)

-Beauty in matehmatics, in this case, polynomial roots.
+Beauty in mathematics, in this case, polynomial roots.
 (via <a href="http://math.ucr.edu/home/baez/week285.html">This Week's Finds in Mathematical Physics (Week 285)</a>)